Giants vs. Twins Player Props Betting Odds

 Estrada Stats

-- Estrada has recorded 55 hits with 10 doubles, a triple, six home runs and nine walks.
-He has driven in 17 runs with 12 stolen bases.
+- Estrada has 55 hits with 10 doubles, a triple, six home runs, nine walks and 17 RBI.
+He's also stolen 12 bases.

-- Estrada will look for his eighth straight game with a hit in this contest.
-During his last 10 games he is hitting .214 with three doubles, a triple, a walk and three RBI.
+- Estrada hopes to build on a seven-game hitting streak in this matchup.
+During his last 10 outings he is hitting .214 with three doubles, a triple, a walk and three RBI.

 Estrada Recent Games